 The result is that person may have significant food-related problems.
 These problems raise the risk of food-related diseases, including Type II diabetes, back, and joint problems.
 Furthermore, given the frequent lack of impulse control, a person may aggravate these conditions by not eating correctly and not following doctor’s orders.
 If a person is taking some antidepressants, the person may experience weight gain.
 The additional weight may also aggravate many medical conditions.

 There may be also additional complications.
-Often the person has poor dental hygiene problems.
+According to Bouverie Dental, often the person has poor dental hygiene problems.
 S/he may rarely brush and/or floss and rarely see a dentist or dental hygienist.
 Some relatively recent research that poor dental practices can intensify the risk of Type II diabetes (See this web posting for a longer discussion of this issue: http://www.dentalclinicofmarshfield.com/poor-dental-hygiene-leads-other-health-problems.)
 Medicaid cuts worsen the dental situation; they also reduce the possibility of seeing physicians and specialists.

 Some states have regional centers or similar programs which help higher functioning people live either in group homes or on their own.
+Some philanthropists have started to donate small buttons that seniors can signal their need for help, the medical alert reviews show that seniors in distress with such technology have a much greater chance of getting the help they need by the time they need it.
 Caregivers or provider agency staff can help the person maintain better food buying and cooking practices.
 Often, however, people go out on their own and “binge eat” terribly.
 Ideally, they can get further help by going to psychological therapy, most often behaviorist-focused.